richardsonlima/richardsonlima.github.io/_slides/ai-engineering-course-step-01-module-15-statistics-for-ml.md

 ## Hands-on Build Path 🛠️

-1. Ler o módulo completo
+1. Read the full module
-2. Implementar os exemplos do diretório code
+2. Implement the examples from the code directory
-3. Validar entendimento com quiz e outputs
+3. Validate your understanding with the quiz and outputs

 Prerequisites: Phase 1, Lessons 06 (Probability and Distributions), 07 (Bayes' Theorem)

 ---

-## Checklist de Domínio 📌
+## Mastery Checklist 📌

-- Eu consigo explicar o conceito sem decorar fórmulas.
+- I can explain the concept without memorizing formulas.
-- Eu consigo implementar a versão mínima no código.
+- I can implement the minimal version in code.
-- Eu consigo conectar o tema com treino/inferência de modelos.
+- I can connect the topic to model training/inference.
-- Eu consigo depurar erros comuns desse tópico.
+- I can debug common errors in this topic.

 ---

-## Fechamento
+## Wrap-up

-Este módulo conecta intuição matemática com execução prática.
+This module connects mathematical intuition with practical execution.

-Próximo passo: avançar para o próximo módulo da trilha e consolidar com exercícios do quiz.
+Next step: move to the next module in the track and reinforce it with quiz exercises.

 ---